drmonkeysee/CinyTest/README.md

 ## Build CinyTest

-CinyTest was developed using Xcode (last built using Xcode 6.1); on OS X the workspace will build the library with [clang].
+CinyTest was developed using Xcode (the current project targets Xcode 6.1); on OS X the workspace will build the library with [clang].
 There is also a [make] file that will build CinyTest using [gcc].

 The [make] file has the following build targets: